You May Also Like

 - Business Environment and Concepts

 Since each portion of the test is handled individually, you must pay for them as you take them.
-None of the tests should cost more than $200 and, as of January, 2016, cost $734.10 for all four sections.
+None of the tests should cost more than $238.15. and as of August, 2022, all sections cost $952.60.
 Once your payment has been accepted, you will have six months to take and pass at least one section.
 From the time of your passing the first section, you will have 18 months to complete the remaining parts.
 If you do not pass the remainder of the test within the allotted time, your previous passing will expire.

 The test items are either multiple choice, simulations or written communication.
 The simulations will require test-takers to apply knowledge given a set of circumstances, spreadsheets and literature for them to analyze.
 The questions reflect contemporary problems and concepts, as they are created by CPAs who volunteer their time in order to create test items that will challenge candidates in new ways.